SériesPlus

 SériesPlus (formerly Séries+) is a Canadian French language specialty channel devoted to French-language scripted comedy and dramatic programming.
 The channel is owned by Corus Entertainment.

 History

 On May 11, 1999, Alliance Atlantis Communications (AAC) and Premier Choix Networks (a division of Astral Media) were granted approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a French-language subscription network called Canal Fiction, described as a "service devoted to drama."

 The channel was launched on January 31, 2000, as Séries+ at 6pm EST. On October 30, 2006, Séries+ launched a high definition simulcast.

-On January 18, 2008, a joint venture between Canwest and Goldman Sachs Capital Partners known as CW Media purchased AAC and gained AAC's interest in Séries+.
+On January 18, 2008, a joint venture between Canwest and Goldman Sachs Alternatives known as CW Media purchased AAC and gained AAC's interest in Séries+.

 Original logo of Séries+ and the logo used for Séries+ HD, however with specific markings to identify it as the HD logo.